ByteDance drops TikTok's U.S. sale, to partner with Oracle -sources | Business

 ByteDance drops TikTok's U.S. sale, to partner with Oracle -sources

-ByteDance abandoned the sale of TikTok in the United States on Sunday to pursue a partnership with Oracle Corp that it hopes will spare it a U.S. ban while appeasing China's government, people familiar with the matter told Reuters.
+ByteDance has abandoned the sale of TikTok in the United States to pursue a partnership with Oracle Corp that it hopes will spare it a U.S. ban while appeasing China, people familiar with the matter told Reuters.

-The Beijing-based company had been in talks to divest TikTok's U.S. business to Oracle or a consortium led by Microsoft Corp after U.S. President Donald Trump ordered the sale last month and threatened to shut down the short-video app in the United States.
-While TikTok is best known for its anodyne videos of dancing that go viral among teenagers, U.S. officials have expressed concerns that user information could be passed to China's communist government.
-TikTok, which has as many as 100 million U.S. users, has said it would not comply with any request to share such data with Chinese authorities.
+The Beijing-based firm had been in talks to divest the business to Oracle or a consortium led by Microsoft Corp after U.S. President Donald Trump ordered the sale last month and threatened to shut down the short-video app in the country.
+While TikTok is best known for dancing videos that go viral among teenagers, U.S. officials are concerned user information could be passed to China's communist government.
+TikTok, which has as many as 100 million U.S. users, has said it would never share such data with Chinese authorities.

 TRUMP'S ORDERS As Sino-U.S. relations deteriorate over trade, Hong Kong's autonomy, cybersecurity and the spread of the novel coronavirus, TikTok has emerged as a flashpoint.

 Trump signed two executive orders last month targeting TikTok and ByteDance.
-The first bans U.S. companies from transacting with them and is due to come into effect on Sept.
-20. The second requires ByteDance to sell TikTok by Nov.
-12. Were Trump to agree to ByteDance's proposed deal with Oracle, he would have to rescind his order calling specifically for TikTok to be divested.
+The first, effective Sept.
+20, bans U.S. companies from transacting with them.
+The second requires ByteDance to sell TikTok by Nov.
+12. Were Trump to agree to ByteDance's proposed Oracle deal, he would have to rescind his order calling specifically for divestment.

 ALSO READ